WHAT DOES AN ENGINEERING MANAGER DO?

 - Project Management: Lead projects, manage risk, and resolve project challenges.

-14. Engineering Manager Functions
+14. Engineering Manager Key Accountabilities

 - Team Leadership: Leading, coaching, mentoring, and encouraging a dedicated team of software engineers to architect, build, deploy, and support best-in-class software services that are always available to provide the best experience for the customers.